Sharktober Interview questions from an Interview on Public Radio, KALW in 2015

-5) What is Sharktober?
+5) What really is Sharktober then?

-We launched Sharktober and Sharktoberfest celebrations in 2008 to celebrate the return of the white sharks to our Sanctuary offshore, and to educate and motivate the public to protect sharks.
+Sharktober is a celebration of white sharks, but really all sharks.
+Shark Stewards launched Sharktober and Sharktoberfest celebrations in 2008 to celebrate the return of the white sharks to our Sanctuary offshore, and to educate and motivate the public to protect sharks.
 The first campaign was to drive support for the now successful California Shark Fin Ban introduced by Sea Stewards (now Shark Stewards).
 Since that time we have used these events with our partners at the California Academy of Sciences, the Gulf of the Farallones National Marine Sanctuary, the California Coastal Conservancy and other NGOS and agencies to reach over 10,000 directly in the Bay Area.

 We use Sharktober to turn the negativity of the press and the poor impression the public has about white sharks and instead try to bring awareness around the importance of sharks to marine ecosystems, and why we should protect them.
-That’s why we use Sharktoberfest evebts as a celebration of sharks and for the past five years Shark Stewards has intensive education and outreach efforts to appreciate and protect sharks.
+That’s why we use Sharktoberfest evebns as a celebration of sharks and for the past five years Shark Stewards has intensive education and outreach efforts to appreciate and protect sharks.